TIRANA, March 2

 Vithkuq by Ardian Fezollari

-Vithkuqi has located 26 km away from the city of Korca.
-It is home to an ancient Illyrian settlement and to the source of Osumi River.
-Despite its remote location between the mountains, the people of the area have been influenced by the western culture.
+Vithkuqi is located 26 km away from the city of Korca.
+It is home to an ancient Illyrian settlement and to the source of the Osumi River.
+Despite its remote location between the mountains, the people of the area have been influenced by western culture.
 They are known for their hospitality and traditions.
 Vithkuq preserves unique old songs and dances like Dado’s dance.

 Culinary delicacies include dairy products, meat dishes, and plums grape.